 Jean-Clément Martin [blog], "David et la Vendée.
 De la difficulté des réconciliations nationales", post of 10.07.2019. (mediapart.fr)

-In 1855, the year before he died, David made the journey along the Loire to see his statue for the last time.
+In 1855, the year before he died, David made a final journey along the Loire to see his statue for the last time.
 It was a deeply sentimental moment of reflection.
 Standing before the effigy of Bonchamps in the church at Saint-Florent, he pronounced himself content with the work: "After attempting to pay my debt, I wished to say my farewells before I died."
 [Journal de Maine-et-Loire, 9th January 1856)

 Henry Jouin, David d'Angers: sa vie, son oeuvre, ses écrits et ses contemporains · Vol.1 (1878)